IEEEBerkeley/hope-www/labs/microcontroller/microcontroller_lab.rst

 Peripheral Interface (SPI).
 If you have never worked with a breadboard before or would like to read a well written article about how to use them, check out Sparkfun's `how to use a breadboard <https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all>`_.
+This lab will provide you with a better, hands-on understanding of how microcontroller circuits and basic serial communication work, fundamental knowledge for building PCBs that involve such devices.

 `Back to HOPE main page <../../pcb.html>`_